wrick17/translator-buddy/README.md

 # translator-buddy

-#### easily generate strings.xml content from your exsisting strings.xml content and the translation file
+#### easily generate strings.xml content from your existing strings.xml content and the translation file

 The app is live at [https://strgen.surge.sh](https://strgen.surge.sh)